 The process followed by our nominating and corporate governance committee to identify and evaluate director candidates includes requests for recommendations from members of the Board of Directors, our executive officers, third-party search firms and other sources deemed appropriate by the committee, meetings from time to time to evaluate biographical information and background material relating to potential candidates, and interviews of selected candidates by management, members of the committee and our Board of Directors.
 The minimum qualifications, qualities and skills that a committee-recommended nominee for a position on our Board of Directors must satisfy are set forth in our corporate governance guidelines, including experience at a strategic or policymaking level, accomplishments in his or her field, being well-regarded in the community, having integrity, having sufficient time and availability to devote to the affairs of SpringWorks Therapeutics, and to the extent such nominee serves or has previously served on other boards, contributions to such boards.
+In addition, while we have no formal policy regarding Board diversity, the overall diversity of our Board is an important consideration in the director nomination and selection process.
+Our nominating and corporate governance committee assesses diversity in connection with the annual nomination process as well as in new director searches.

 Stockholders may recommend individuals to the nominating and corporate governance committee for consideration as potential director candidates.
 Any such proposals should be submitted to our Corporate Secretary at our principal executive offices no later than the close of business on the 90th day nor earlier than the close of business on the 120th day prior to the one-year anniversary of the date of the preceding year's annual meeting and should include appropriate biographical and background material to allow the nominating and corporate governance committee to properly evaluate the potential director candidate and the number of shares of our stock beneficially owned by the stockholder proposing the candidate.
-Stockholder proposals should be addressed to SpringWorks Therapeutics, Inc., 100 Washington Blvd, Stamford, Connecticut 06902, Attention: Secretary.
+In addition, to comply with the universal proxy rules (once effective), stockholders who wish to solicit proxies in support of director nominees other than our nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than March 20, 2023.
+Stockholder proposals should be addressed to SpringWorks Therapeutics, Inc., 100 Washington Blvd, Stamford, Connecticut 06902, Attention: Corporate Secretary.
 Assuming that biographical and background material has been provided on a timely basis in accordance with our bylaws and the stockholders have otherwise complied with the requirements set forth in our bylaws, any recommendations received from stockholders will be evaluated in the same manner as potential nominees proposed by the nominating and corporate governance committee.
 If our Board of Directors determines to nominate a stockholder-recommended candidate and recommends his or her election, then his or her name will be included on our proxy card for the next annual meeting of stockholders.
 See "Stockholder Proposals" for a discussion of submitting stockholder proposals.